fjordskii/southwestify/README.md

   - Need to clean up UI/UX/Copy
   - Google sign in doesn't work in mobile, need to switch to different firebase login method
   - Need to add code coverage to Vue components
+  - Need to add NGINX as a web server to more efficiencly serve static assets as the application grows.